Kevin-Kapell/my-first-playwright-project/README.md

 Step 8 - Add code to add a debug utility that will output information to the console when running in debug mode.

-### Notes and observations
+### Thoughts, notes, and observations
 Steps 1 & 2 were simple and I was quickly able to resolve the errors within the files in the page-objects folder.

 Step 3 was hard and after about 1/2 day, I decided to see if ChatGPT could help.
 It was able to give me the context of how to do it and I incorporated the code from ChatGPT into my code.
 However I had to ask for additional clarifications and refine my question.

--The first result provided me with code that returned one record.
+   *The first result provided me with code that returned one record.

--I adjusted the question and got code that returned 4 questions.
+   *I adjusted the question and got code that returned 4 questions.

--The third adjustment to the question addressed the need to scrol down to get all 50 questions.
+   *The third adjustment to the question addressed the need to scrol down to get all 50 questions.

--In this process I had to ask where 'querySelector' came from and found out it comes from the DOM.
+   *In this process I had to ask where 'querySelector' came from and found out it comes from the DOM.
 I learned something new there.

--After finally getting the data from the first 50 questions I realized that the time stamp information was being returned as blank.
+   *After finally getting the data from the first 50 questions I realized that the time stamp information was being returned as blank.
 After some investigation (without ChatGPT) I was able to adjust the code to get the time stamp.

-At this point, step 3 was done.
+**At this point, step 3 was done.**

-Step 4 wasn't too bad to accomplish.
-Used a combination of playwright documents and chatGPT in order to accomplish this step.
+Step 4 wasn't too bad to accomplish. i used a combination of playwright documents and chatGPT in order to accomplish this step.
 While doing the work I decided that I need to add code to output the extracted data to a text file.
 I also have some debug lines that would be useful to output when in debug mode but are currently commented out.
-This resulted in me adding 2 more steps to this project.
+This resulted in me adding 2 more steps to this project but I did not implement at this point.

+Step 5 appears to address the project objectives but the **CODE IS UGLY!!!!** And it does not output to file.
+That will be done in step 7.

+I made a copy of the code after step 5 and saved it as 'stackoverflowTestOriginal.spec.ts.

+If I was limited in time and had to move on in order to get a release out, this would be good enough; but for long term usage and maintenance it is not good.
+There are all kinds of improvements that could be made in order to exercise the filters and pagnation by using variables.
+I will try and keep that in mind as I clean up the code in the next steps.